rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3c-nordmart-pipelines.md

            prune: true
            selfHeal: true
  ```
    This is the application that will deploy our pipelines.
-Now we need to check if the application was synchronised successfully.
+Now we need to check if the application was synchronized successfully.

 6. Update git and wait for our Tekton pipelines to deploy out in ArgoCD.
 Head over to ArgoCD and search for Application `tekton-pipelines`
 ###### TODO Add screenshot